-- 7.11 Any licensee who allows his or her license to lapse for a period of less than one (1) year by failing to renew the license by the appropriate date or who has not maintained current licensure in a Department-approved jurisdiction may be reinstated upon submission of a license application and fee as outlined in section 5.1, and upon meeting the licensure renewal requirements as required in section 7.0 herein. - a) Any individual in any classification whose license has lapsed for a period of one (1) to five (5) years or who has not maintained current licensure in a Department-approved jurisdiction may be relicensed by successfully completing an approved refresher training course as specified per section 7.4 of the regulations.
-Further, the reapplicant shall complete other such relicensure requirements as stated herein.
+- 7.11 Any licensee who allows his or her license to lapse for a period of less than one (1) year by failing to renew the license by the appropriate date or who has not maintained current licensure in a Department-approved jurisdiction may be reinstated upon submission of a license application and fee as outlined in §5.1 of these Regulations, and upon meeting the licensure renewal requirements as required in §7.0 of these Regulations. - (a) Any individual in any classification whose license has lapsed for a period of one (1) to five (5) years or who has not maintained current licensure in a Department-approved jurisdiction may be relicensed by successfully completing an approved refresher training course as specified per §7.4 of these Regulations.
+Further, the reapplicant shall complete other such relicensure requirements as stated in these Regulations.
 Upon successful completion of said course, the reapplicant will then be required to take and pass a written examination for licensure.
-An examination fee of ninety dollars (\$90.00) payable by cashier's check or money order to the General Treasurer, State of Rhode Island, or credit card shall be submitted along with the application for examination, for those not exempt under section 2.3 of these regulations.
-The examination fee shall be non-refundable. - b) Reapplicants entering the examination process will have a period of one (1) calendar year from the date of first examination to satisfactorily complete all requirements for EMT licensure.
-Failure to complete all licensing requirements within one (1) calendar year from the date of first written examination will require the candidate to initiate a new application and complete all licensing requirements set forth in section 4.0. - i) EMT-B or I Reapplicants: - 1) Upon successful completion of the EMT-Basic Refresher Training Program described in section 7.11(b) above, reapplicants shall be eligible to sit for the EMT-Basic (EMT-B) licensure examinations, regardless of whether the reapplicant originally held an EMT-B or EMT-I license. - 2) Reapplicants completing the required components of the EMT-B examination within one calendar year from the date of the first examination shall be awarded an EMT-B license, regardless of whether the reapplicant originally held an EMT-B or EMT-I license. - c) An EMT-B or I whose license has lapsed for a period of one (1) to five (5) years or who has not maintained current licensure in a Department-approved jurisdiction may be relicensed by submitting documentation of current registration as a EMT-B by the National Registry at the time of license renewal and other such relicensure requirements as specified herein.
-As of September 1, 1998, upon approval of said documentation and other materials as required herein by the Department, the reapplicant shall be awarded an EMT-B license, regardless of whether he or she originally held an EMT-B or EMT-I license.
+An examination fee as set forth in the Rules and Regulations Pertaining to the Fee Structure for Licensing, Laboratory and Administrative Services Provided by the Department of Health shall be submitted along with the application for examination, for those not exempt under §2.3 of these Regulations.
+The examination fee shall be non-refundable. - (b) Reapplicants entering the examination process will have a period of one (1) calendar year from the date of first examination to satisfactorily complete all requirements for EMT licensure.
+Failure to complete all licensing requirements within one (1) calendar year from the date of first written examination will require the candidate to initiate a new application and complete all licensing requirements set forth in §4.0 of these Regulations. - (i) EMT-B or I Reapplicants: - (1) Upon successful completion of the EMT-Basic Refresher Training Program described in §7.11(b) of these Regulations, reapplicants shall be eligible to sit for the EMT-Basic (EMT-B) licensure examinations, regardless of whether the reapplicant originally held an EMT-B or EMT-I license. - (2) Reapplicants completing the required components of the EMT-B examination within one calendar year from the date of the first examination shall be awarded an EMT-B license, regardless of whether the reapplicant originally held an EMT-B or EMT-I license. - (c) An EMT-B or I whose license has lapsed for a period of one (1) to five (5) years or who has not maintained current licensure in a Department-approved jurisdiction may be relicensed by submitting documentation of current registration as a EMT-B by the National Registry at the time of license renewal and other such relicensure requirements as specified herein.
+Upon approval of said documentation and other materials as required

-d) Any individual in any classification whose license has lapsed for five (5) years or longer or who has not maintained current licensure in a Department-approved jurisdiction shall be subject to the requirements for initial license as set forth in sections 4.0, 5.0 and 6.0 herein.
+- herein by the Department, the reapplicant shall be awarded an EMT-B license, regardless of whether he or she originally held an EMT-B or EMT-I license. - (d) Any individual in any classification whose license has lapsed for five (5) years or longer or who has not maintained current licensure in a Department-approved jurisdiction shall be subject to the requirements for initial license as set forth in §§ 4.0, 5.0 and 6.0 of these Regulations.